vedika-yadav/InvestoQuest/README.md

 # InvestoQuest

-InvestoQuest is a portfolio analytics and investment strategy project focused on building, testing and evaluating portfolio construction methods using financial data.

-The project moves from data preprocessing and portfolio weighting to portfolio backtesting, efficient frontier optimization, hierarchical clustering and dynamic portfolio rebalancing using HERC.
+InvestoQuest is a quantitative portfolio analytics project focused on portfolio construction, optimization and historical backtesting using Modern Portfolio Theory and Hierarchical Equal Risk Contribution (HERC).
+The project explores multiple portfolio allocation techniques, evaluates their historical performance and demonstrates how optimization-based strategies can improve portfolio risk-return characteristics.
+The developed analytics pipeline was integrated into a Django-based web application for interactive portfolio analysis and visualization.

 ## Project Overview